BloomTech-Labs/airbnb-unit-price-analysis-fe/README.md

 ### Predictions

-🚫 Describe your models here
+We didn't use any models for this project.

 ### 2️⃣ Explanatory Variables